netmod-wg/schedule-yang/draft-ietf-opsawg-ucl-acl.md

    The Network ACLs (NACLs) can be provisioned on devices using specific mechanisms, such as {{!RFC8519}} or {{?I-D.ietf-netmod-acl-extensions}}.

-   NACL policies may need to vary over time.
+   Different policies may need to be applied in different contextual situations.
    For example, companies may restrict (or grant) employees access to specific internal or external resources during work hours, while another policy is adopted during off-hours and weekends.
 A network administrator may also require to enforce traffic shaping